WWDC20Link to my 2020 Playground

 WWDC19Link to my 2019 PlaygroundBook

-By now I've been quite active in the whole WWDCScholars community.
+By now I've been quite active in the WWDCScholars community.

-It felt so good getting Slack and Telegram notification from all those WWDC groups wich all have been pretty silent for almost a year now...
+It felt so good getting Slack and Telegram notification from all those WWDC groups again, which all have been pretty silent for almost a year now...

 (Btw, since 2019 there exists a new OFFICIAL WWDCScholars Discord Server!
-For more Info contact me or anyone else from the WWDCScholars Team) ..And as soon as WWDC19 was announced, I too began to think about participating.
+For more Info contact me or anyone else from the WWDCScholars Team) ..And as soon as Apple announced WWDC19, I too began to think about participating.

 The name of this language is: DubDubMachine and you can also find the specs also on esolangs.org